 Innovative Headache and Migraine Treatment

-The Norton Neuroscience Institute team treats more patients for headache and migraines than any other health care provider in Louisville and Southern Indiana.
+The Norton Neuroscience Institute team treats more patients for headache and migraine than any other health care provider in Louisville and Southern Indiana.
 We are at the forefront of adopting new headache and migraine treatments and researching new medications.
-We’re dedicated to a comprehensive approach to help patients get rid of their headaches and migraines, and treat and manage their symptoms so they can enjoy a better quality of life.
+We’re dedicated to a comprehensive approach to help patients get rid of their headaches and migraine, and treat and manage their symptoms so they can enjoy a better quality of life.